Social Security pays retirement, disability, and survivors benefits

 Social Security consists of retirement, disability, and survivors benefits.
 Most Social Security benefits are paid out to retired Americans — nearly 75% — but they can also be paid to spouses of workers, disabled workers (Social Security Disability Insurance), disabled individuals (Supplemental Security Income), and widows and widowers.

 You are automatically eligible to receive Social Security retirement benefits if you've been working and paying taxes for at least 10 years.
 However, you will have to claim the benefits on your own when you’re getting close to retirement.
 Depending on how old you are when you claim Social Security, you may receive a full, reduced, or increased benefit.
-In 2019, the average monthly payment for all retired workers was $1,461.
+In 2021, the average monthly payment for all retired workers is $1,543.

 You can apply for any of these Social Security benefits (retirement, disability, survivors) through the Social Security Administration, which is in charge of these programs.
 The SSA also administers Medicare, the federal health insurance program for retirement age Americans, so you will use the same platform